AdhamSamehA/Outbound-Phone-GPT/README.md

     First, you need to make a configuration file for your agent in JSON format.
 This file should include two main pieces of information: `prompt` and `agent_name`.

     - `prompt` is like an instruction that tells your agent what to do and how to manage the call.
-Remember to include {conversation_history} in your prompt, which helps the agent to become context aware as well as the conversation stages which you've defined earlier.
+Remember to include `{conversation_history}` in your prompt, to enable the agent's context awareness as well as the conversation stages which you've defined earlier.
     - `agent_name` is simply the name you want to give your agent.